lucaisenburg/E-Mail_Client_Toraejger/README.md

 # E-Mail_Client_Toraejger
-An E-mail_Client, which sends you an E-mail, if the first place on the goalgetter ranking of the Bundesliag (football) has recently changed.Else, the Code will emit to you in the shell, that nothing has changed.
+An E-mail_Client, which sends you an E-mail, if the first place on the goalgetter ranking of the Bundesliag (football) has recently changed.
+Else, the Code will emit to you in the shell, that nothing has changed.

+Nähere Beschreibung:

 Python-Projekt: Bundesliga-Torschützen